gwastro/pycbc/docs/workflow/weekly_ahope.rst

 ########################################################
-Weekly ahope: A CBC analysis workflow generator
+pycbc_make_coinc_workflow: A CBC analysis workflow generator
 ########################################################

 ===============
 Introduction
 ===============

-Weekly ahope is a tool used to analyse data from multiple detectors independently and then perform a coincidence test and various signal-based veto cuts and data quality cuts to determine whether or not a compact binary coalescence is present in the given data.
+pycbc_make_coinc_workflow is a tool used to analyse data from multiple detectors independently and then perform a coincidence test and various signal-based veto cuts and data quality cuts to determine whether or not a compact binary coalescence is present in the given data.

 The output is a webpage containing the plots that can be used to understand the results of the analysis

 .. _howtorunahope:

 =======================
-How to run weekly ahope
+How to run
 =======================

 Here we document the stages needed to run weekly ahope.